- Private GROUP TOUR (COSTS) is one hour long for this Sons of Zion Cemetery walking tour. Also a one hour indoor presentation can be given.

 stop 3 – History of the Sons of Zion Synagogue (Holyoke)

 This group started in Holyoke in 1904.
-They would end up moving into their present home and they added to it.
+They chartered at their present home and they added to it.
 The left is an addition and the right is mostly the old building.
 The building started out as a Society of St Jean Baptiste run by Quebec people.
 In 1915 the Sons of Zion would move into the building.
-They would expand it twice in the 1940s.
+They would expand it twice in the 1940s and it was officially dedicated during the week December 1 to 7 of 1950.
 This building is at the southeast corner of Cabot and Maple Streets.

-Mendel Margolis was one of the rabbis that served the synagogue.
+Mendel Margolis was one of the religious leaders that served the synagogue.

 stop 4 – Military gravestones